Updated April 2026

 Lead time

-Buying further in advance does not usually cost more, but it means your deposits are protected for longer.
+Buying further in advance does not usually cost more, but it means your deposits are protected for a longer period.

 ⚖️